Wally Adeyemo: Out of government

+Biden administration

-Nomination
+Nomination to Treasury

-In November 2020, it was announced that Adeyemo would be nominated to serve as United States deputy secretary of the treasury in the Biden administration.
+In November 2020, it was announced that Adeyemo would be nominated to serve as United States Deputy Secretary of the Treasury in the Biden administration.
 On January 20, 2021, his nomination was submitted to the Senate for confirmation.
 A hearing before the Senate Committee on Finance was held on February 23, 2021; his nomination was reported out of committee by voice vote on March 3.
 On March 25, 2021, he was confirmed by the Senate, also by voice vote.

 Tenure

 On March 26, 2021, he was sworn into office by Secretary Janet Yellen.
 Deputy Secretary Adeyemo has been heavily involved in sanctions enforcement in 2022, visiting and speaking with foreign regulators to encourage their cooperation.

+On June 2, 2024, Adeyemo wrote an article for the Financial Times headlined "We need to put sand in the gears of the Russian war machine", in the context of the 2022 Russian invasion of Ukraine.